Welcome to our new favourite collaborative project on Mr X Stitch. Stitching Out Stigma is a new initiative whose aims are:

 “The idea was inspired by Earl Lavina’s 21st century cross stitch, Bayeux Tapestry and a feature on a star wars cross stitch found in a cross stitch magazine.
 The project involves creating a GIANT cross stitch display (or possibly several smaller ones, at least to start!), created by YOU guys (and us!)
 It entails doing 1 square of cross stitch which represents your ideas/experiences/journeys/thoughts of mental health issues which you are experiencing/have experienced or are passionate about.

-Natalie thought up the idea while receiving treatment in a mental health hospital, due to her own experiences of, and with, mental health issues and wanted to pilot the project due to her passion for raising awareness and volunteering to ‘make a difference’ whenever possible.
-We encourage people to feel free to contact us with any contributions and ideas which come to mind of how we can develop the project!
+Natalie thought up the idea, incidentally whilst receiving treatment In a mental health hospital, due to her own experiences of, and with, mental health issues and wanted to pilot the project due to her passion for raising awareness and volunteering to ‘make a difference’ whenever possible.
+The idea is very much in it’s ‘bare threads’ stage – so we’d encourage people to feel free to contact us with any contributions and ideas which come to mind!

 “We are asking YOU to create a 10×10 inch Aida square for the project, using whatever ideas, inspiration, colours and medium (i/e pictures or words) you feel helps portray your experience of mental health.